Skip to main content

 $23.5 billion

-KAUST IMC manages a $23.5 billion endowment for King Abdullah University of Science and Technology, one of the largest university endowments outside the U.S. The Saudi government seeded it with $10 billion at founding; the portfolio has more than doubled since through a global strategy across equities, fixed income, real estate, and alternatives.
+KAUST IMC manages a $23.5 billion endowment for King Abdullah University of Science and Technology, one of the largest university endowments outside the U.S.

 Focus